-The main elements of our compensation program and their respective purposes are as follows:
+The principal elements of our executive compensation program and their respective purposes are as follows:

-Element Base salary Purpose Attract and retain talented employees.
+Element Purpose Base salary Attract and retain talented employees.
 Serves as the primary element of fixed compensation.
-Extreme Incentive Plan Encourage and reward individual and overall company performance relative to our current plans and objectives, particularly in the short term.
+Short-term incentives Encourage and reward overall company performance relative to our current plans and objectives, particularly in the short term.
 Time-based and performance-based long- term equity incentives Promote the achievement of longer-term financial and strategic objectives.
 Encourage employee retention.
-Align the interests of executives and stockholders.
-Change in control and severance benefits Retain executives during the pendency of a proposed change in control transaction.
-Avoid adverse impacts to the morale of executives and of uncertainty regarding continued employment.
-Align the interests of executives and stockholders in the event of a change in control.
+Align the interests of our executives and stockholders.
+Change in control and severance benefits Retain our executives during the pendency of a proposed change in control transaction.
+Avoid adverse impacts to the morale of our executives and of uncertainty regarding continued employment.
+Align the interests of our executives and stockholders in the event of a change in control.
 Assist with the recruitment of executives and other key employees.
-Benefit plans Attract and retain talented employees.
+Health and welfare benefit plans Attract and retain talented employees.
 Provide health and welfare benefits with assurance of financial support in the event of illness or injury.
 Encourage retirement savings.
 Encourage additional equity ownership by employees.

-Base Salaries
+Base Salary

 The base salary for each NEO initially is set at the time the NEO commences employment with the Company and is reviewed annually.
-In its annual review of NEO base salaries, the Compensation Committee considers the recommendations of the Chief Executive Officer, the performance of each NEO (as evaluated by the Chief Executive Officer, except with respect to his own performance), and data provided by Compensia from the Company's peer group with respect to base salary, total target cash compensation and total direct compensation (which includes equity awards).
-In 2017, following consideration of the foregoing factors, the Compensation Committee determined not to increase the annual base salaries of our NEOs from their 2016 levels.
-The base salaries for the NEOs for fiscal 2017 were as follows:
+In its annual review of NEO base salaries, the Compensation Committee considers the recommendations of the Chief Executive Officer, the performance of each NEO (as evaluated by the Chief Executive Officer, except with respect to his own performance), and a competitive market analysis prepared by Compensia using data gathered from the Company's peer group with respect to base salary, total target cash compensation and target total direct compensation (which includes equity awards).
+In February 2019, following consideration of the foregoing factors, the Compensation Committee determined to increase the annual base salary of Mr. Gault from his 2018 level.
+Mr. Thomas' base salary was set in connection with his commencement of employment in November 2018 and was based on arm's length negotiations.
+In connection with his service as interim CFO, Mr. Cleaver received a salary increase from \$253,158 to \$275,000, effective December 2018.
+In addition, he received an additional base salary increase to \$290,000 effective January 1, 2019 which was approved by management because he was not serving as an executive officer at that time.
+The base salaries for Messrs.
+Meyercord and Davies were unchanged from their 2018 levels.
+The base salaries for the NEOs during fiscal 2018 and 2019, after giving effect to increases during the applicable year, were as follows: